-- Nurse more frequently from the low-producing side: Frequent feeding helps to enhance milk production.
+- Nurse or pump more frequently from the low-producing side: Frequent removal of milk helps to enhance milk production.
 The sucking reflex stimulates more milk production in the low-producing breast.
-However, never neglect to feed on high-producing breasts since this may lead to engorgement and
+However, never neglect to feed on the high-producing breast since this may lead to engorgement.

-- Avoid one-sided breastfeeding: You may feed on both breasts from the initial days of breastfeeding to avoid uneven milk production.
+- Avoid one-sided breastfeeding: Feeding on both breasts from the initial days of breastfeeding can help to avoid uneven milk production.
 Try beginning to feed on alternate breasts on each feeding section.
 One-sided breastfeeding is usually recommended for moms who have any conditions preventing milk supply from the other breast.

 - Try massage with hands: Massaging the low-producing breast with hands may enhance milk flow.
 You may do massages from the base towards the nipple.

 - Express milk: You may use breast pumps to express milk from the less productive breast after a feeding session to increase milk production.
 Milk supply is directly related to the demand, so pumps can be helpful in case the baby refuses to feed on one side.